nlenno1/moviewiki-ms3/README.md

 This diagram shows the structure and schema used in the database.
 The coloured headers are the different collections and the embedded documents are shown connected to the collections.

+All data is stored in formats that make manipulating the data in python functions easier for example the user bate of birth field is stored as a string rather than a date.

 ![Database Structure Diagram](readme_assets/moviewiki_database_structure.jpeg)